 Three of the very best luxury hotels are all run by the same group, offering idyllic and serene island experiences:

-Other islands to consider in a 3 Week Itinerary for the Philippines
+Other islands to consider in your Philippines Itinerary

 Kalanggaman Island – This unbelievably beautiful sandbar in Leyte is becoming a must see attraction in the Philippines.